kodekloudhub/linux-challenges/linux-challenge-2/README.md

 #################################

 # Configure Nginx as a reverse proxy for the GoApp so that we can access the GoApp on port "80"
-# Do this by inserting a proxy_pass line after "location / {" at line 48
+# Do this by inserting a location stanza for root path at line 47 specifying the proxy pass to the go app
-sed -i '48i\            proxy_pass  http://localhost:8081;' /etc/nginx/nginx.conf
+sed -i '47i\        location / {\n\            proxy_pass  http://localhost:8081;\n        }\n' /etc/nginx/nginx.conf

 # Start nginx
 systemctl enable nginx